qantas

 Using Qantas Points for flights

-Your Qantas Points are best used for what we call ‘reward seats’ (other places may call them ‘award seats’, while Qantas calls it ‘Classic Flight Rewards’).
+Your Qantas Points are best used for what we call ‘reward seats’.
+Other places may call them ‘award seats’, while Qantas calls it ‘Classic Flight Rewards’ – all are the same thing.
 These are fixed-price seats on flights that can be purchased with frequent flyer points, plus a co-payment for taxes and surcharges.

-It’s particularly excellent value in Business and First Class, but there are good redemptions to be found in Economy and Premium Economy too.
+Reward seats can be particularly excellent value in Business and First Class, but there are some good redemptions to be found in Economy and Premium Economy too.

 Other major partner airlines include Qatar Airways, Cathay Pacific, Japan Airlines and Emirates.
-The latter has excellent Business and First Class products and provide a great redemption opportunity for Australia-based travellers, as the points needed are lower than most other partners.
+While reward seats on Qatar Airways can be tough to come by, Emirates has excellent Business and First Class products with more reward seat availability.

 Some partner airlines have the advantage of having lower cash co-payments and better reward seat availability than Qantas.
 The taxes and surcharges attached to some Qantas award bookings tend to be high, and premium cabin availability is tight on flights to and from the US.